Pirated anime sites surpass Disney+ and Crunchyroll

 Anime – Kill la Kill

-According to Torrent Freak , the "HiAnime" website received over 330 million visitors in November of last year.
-These numbers put the site ahead of platforms like Disney+ and Crunchyroll in online traffic, although they still lag behind services like Hulu.
-It's worth noting that these figures do not include usage on TVs and video game consoles, which represent a significant portion of the audience for legal platforms.
+According to the Torrent Freak , the website “HiAnime” received over 330 million visitors in November of last year.
+These numbers place the site ahead of platforms like Disney+ and Crunchyroll in online traffic, although it still lags behind services like Hulu.
+It's worth noting that this data does not include usage on TVs and video game consoles, which represent a significant portion of the audiences for legal platforms.

 Last December, Japan's Agency for Cultural Affairs allocated $2 million to combat digital piracy.
-Using artificial intelligence, the agency revealed that piracy in the world of anime and manga causes an estimated $133.8 million .
-In an official statement, the agency stated:
+Using artificial intelligence, the agency revealed that piracy in the anime and manga world causes estimated annual losses of $133.8 million .
+In an official statement, the agency declared:

-There are limitations to manually locating pirated sites, as it is time-consuming and costly.
-We want to develop effective countermeasures to reduce pirated sites and protect copyright holders.
+There are limitations to manually locating pirate sites, as this is time-consuming and costly.
+We want to develop effective countermeasures to reduce pirate sites and protect rights holders

 anime pirates